Current Policy Projections

-Ironically, the proposed government investment to fast track the “Battery of the Nation” project (new links totaling 1,200MW of capacity between the island state of Tasmania with considerable hydro and wind resources and the mainland of Australia) has been assessed to only make financial sense with an acceleration of coal retirement and an acceleration of renewable energy investments, according to a feasibility study (TasNetworks, 2019).
+Ironically, the proposed government investment to fast track the “Battery of the Nation” project (new power links totalling 1.2 GW of capacity between the island state of Tasmania with considerable hydro and wind resources and the mainland of Australia) has been assessed to only make financial sense with an acceleration of coal retirement and an acceleration of renewable energy investments, according to a feasibility study (TasNetworks, 2019).

 Despite government support for coal, there is little appetite for new coal generation — neither from utilities and industry, nor from the general public.
-Nine coal-fired power stations have been retired in the last five years, including Hazelwood, a 1,600 MW lignite coal-fired plant in the state of Victoria.
+In the past year, renewable energy has displaced some black coal, particularly in Mount Piper power station NSW (Saddler, 2020).
+Nine coal-fired power stations have been retired in the last five years, including Hazelwood, a 1.6 GW lignite coal-fired plant in the state of Victoria.
 This illustrates the economic challenges coal plants face in Australia against the continuously decreasing costs of renewables and storage.
 There is increasing concern about the lack of reliability of aging coal-fired power plants, with renewable energy and increasing use of modern storage technologies proving to contribute more and more to reliability (Gas Coal Watch, 2018; IEEFA, 2018; RenewEconomy, 2018).

 Within the energy sector, direct combustion emissions are increasing and projected to increase further with the ramping up of LNG export facilities, mainly in Western Australia and Queensland.
-Australia is projected to become the world’s largest LNG exporter by 2020.
-This increase in gas production is also leading to an large increase in fugitive emissions.
+This increase in gas production is also leading to a large increase in fugitive emissions.